floooh/floooh.github.io/_posts/2025-12-01-sokol-vulkan-backend-1.md

 Binding resources with `EXT_descriptor_buffers` essentially looks like this:

+In the init-phase:
 - create a descriptor buffer big enough to hold all descriptors needed in a worst-case frame
-- for all bindings in a descriptor-set-layout, ask Vulkan for the size and relative offsets (to the start of the descriptors) and store those somewhere
+- for each item in a descriptor-set-layout, ask Vulkan for the descriptor size and relative offset to the start of the descriptor-set data in the descriptor buffer
-- similar for all concrete descriptors, ask Vulkan to copy their opaque memory representation into some memory location and keep those around for later
+- similar for all concrete descriptors, ask Vulkan to copy their opaque memory representation into some private memory location and keep those around for the render phase (of course it's also possible to move this step into the render phase)

+In the render-phase:
-- then during rendering, simply write descriptor sets by memcpy'ing the opaque descriptor blobs into the descriptor buffer, using the offsets we also got upfront
+- memcpy the concrete descriptor set blobs we stored upfront into the descriptor buffer, using the offsets we also stored upfront
-- finally record the offset into the descriptor buffer into a Vulkan command buffer - and that's it
+- finally record the start offset in the descriptor buffer into a Vulkan command buffer via a Vulkan API call, and that's it!

-This is pretty much the same procedure how uniform data snippet updates are performed in the sokol-gfx Metal and WebGPU backends, now just extended to resource bindings.
+This is pretty much the same procedure how uniform data updates are performed in the sokol-gfx Metal and WebGPU backends, now just extended to resource bindings.